collective/collective.developermanual/source/getstarted/installation.rst

    and may not cover all use cases.
    Please feel free to edit this document to add more.

+   Ubuntu is used as default Linux OS, for this Documentation.
+   Instructions may differ for other distributions.

 Plone hosting requirements
 ========================================================